Advertisement

 For those diagnosed with schizophrenia, the risk of dying prematurely is eight times higher than the general population.

 Studies like this call attention to the need for more intensive symptom management in people who are showing signs of violent behavior and self-injury.
-And although mental health has a long way to go in demystifying schizophrenia, if you or someone you know is living with the condition, here’s what you can do to manage it on a daily basis:
+If you or someone you know is living with the condition, here’s what you can do to help manage it on a daily basis.

 Consistently take your medication.
 Your prescribed medication can help to ease, and in some cases, eliminate your symptoms, making you better equipped to navigate your daily life.

 Regularly attend psychotherapy sessions.
-This gives you an opportunity to voice your concerns, fears and thoughts to a professional who’s in place solely to help you.
-It can help you to identify relapse warning signs, learn coping techniques and help your therapist get a better feel for the progression of your condition and better craft a personalized treatment plan.
+This gives you an opportunity to voice your concerns, fears, and thoughts to a professional who’s in place solely to help you.
+It can help you to identify relapse warning signs and learn coping techniques.
+It can also help your therapist get a better feel for the progression of your condition and better craft a personalized treatment plan.

 Get involved with a support group.
 Foster a group of people around you who intimately understand schizophrenia in a way that people not affected by the condition might not be able to do.
 Speaking to others can help reduce your stress and potentially help you to recognize when you need to seek out more intensive help.
 Support groups are also a great resource for information on things like job training that can help you to be more integrated into the world around you.